ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - `ip route` - show routing table
     - `ip neighbor` - show discovered hosts in local network

+## TIME
+- uses system hardware timers to generate periodic interrupts, at a fixed frequency, e.g. 100Hz or 1000Hz
+- each interrupt will increment a global counter `jiffie`, this tracks number of "ticks" since a system boot
+- kernel generally uses a `timer_list` to manage functions scheduled to run tasks in future
+    - tasks are generally set to a `jiffie` in the future
+    - every `jiffie` is incremented, the list is checked for tasks that occured in last jiffie then and exected

 ## SOUND
 - ALSA: is base sound stack for all linux distro
 - pluseaudio - builds on top of ALSA, can do things like mix many sound streams together